 Yet they are victims, too, of our government's lies.

-How many times have we heard President Bush and Secretary of Defense Donald Rumsfeld tell the troops that if they die, if they return without arms or legs, or blinded, it is for "liberty," for "democracy"?
+How many times have we heard President Bush tell the troops that if they die, if they return without arms or legs, or blinded, it is for "liberty," for "democracy"?

 One of the effects of nationalist thinking is a loss of a sense of proportion.
 The killing of 2,300 people at Pearl Harbor becomes the justification for killing 240,000 in Hiroshima and Nagasaki.
 The killing of 3,000 people on Sept.
 11 becomes the justification for killing tens of thousands of people in Afghanistan and Iraq.

 And nationalism is given a special virulence when it is said to be blessed by Providence.
-Today we have a president, invading two countries in four years, who announced on the campaign trail last year that God speaks through him.
+Today we have a president, invading two countries in four years, who announced on the campaign trail in 2004 that God speaks through him.

 We need to refute the idea that our nation is different from, morally superior to, the other imperial powers of world history.